ORGANIC CHEMISTRY

 Take online check-ins (open notes, in groups) during class.

 Absent?
 Do the check-in once you feel better.
 No penalty.
+Much later than that?
+No credit.

 The lowest grade in this category will be dropped.

-Tests (aka celebrations!) are given every few weeks in class.
+Tests (aka celebrations) are given every few weeks in class.

 Absent?
 There will be a cumulative make-up at the end of the term.